 Career Planning & Exploration

 Career resources are available to assist students and alumni with the process of career development and exploration.
-The Texas Higher Education Coordinating Board (THECB) and Austin Community College (ACC) Career Services have developed Career Readiness Guides which can be accessed at Career Resources.
+Career Services have developed Career Readiness Guides that can be accessed at Career Resources.
 These guides are designed to help students develop a career path and consider their future employment possibilities as they move through post-secondary education.
-Topics include the types of careers that exist and the skills needed for them, the steps you should take to find a satisfying career, and how students can leverage curricular and co-curricular activities into marketable skills.
+Topics include the types of careers that exist and the skills needed for them, the steps that students should take to find a satisfying career, and how students can leverage curricular and co-curricular activities into marketable skills.

 In addition to the Career Readiness Guides, ACC offers online tools and services to assist in exploring career pathways.

 - Career Services staff members are available to review resumes and help students make decisions on which ACC program will help meet their career goals.